 Community Events: Walk Out of the Shadows in an annual event that highlights Suicide Prevention Awareness Day.
 Our Christmas memorial services located at Port Macquarie and Tinonee.

-Community Training: Lifeline Mid Coast has a range of community training programs including: Accidental Counsellor; DV-alert; DV-Aware; and Psychological First Aid, Mental Health First Aid.
+Community Training: Lifeline Mid Coast has a range of community training programs including: Accidental Counsellor; DV-alert; DV-Aware; and Psychological First Aid.

 Lifeline Mid Coast remains a volunteer based organisation funded mostly by our seven Lifeline Shops located in Forster, Taree, Wingham, Wauchope, Port Macquarie and Kempsey.
 We have a staff of approx. 33 staff and approx. 400 volunteers.